 Margaret: When I first heard the term “badass”, I thought of Angelina Jolie as Lara Croft – someone who is very physically strong and an action hero, but as I’ve done more research, I discovered that it also means someone who is fearless, vulnerable and humble; who speaks the truth and builds trust; and who is driven by values of responsibilities, honour, justice, courage, compassion, integrity, selflessness and humility.

 Keisha: In my career, I’ve always been that person who wants to talk about what no one else wants to talk about, right?
 So, if we’ve got an issue going on in the business, if we’ve got just something we need to work through, that’s uncomfortable.
-I’m always that leader that wants to bring it up.
+I’m always that human resources leader that wants to bring it up.
 I also think employees need to feel like they have someone they can trust, someone that they can speak to, somebody they can open up to and feel like they’re in a safe place so they feel like they can share.
 It’s really important, as well, to show vulnerability and authenticity.

 Brittany: When I first thought about the term “badass”, I thought it meant to be really loud and assertive – and I’m definitely not that person.
 I am more of a quiet leader and an introvert.
-And so, when I think about being a badass leader, it’s a little bit less about personality and a more about your actions and your behaviors.
+And so, when I think about being a badass global HR leader, it’s a little bit less about personality and more about your actions and your behaviors.
 Sure, I love that you talked about vulnerability.
-I think that’s something I try to stay true to and everything I do is a leader.
+I think that’s something I try to stay true to with everything I do as a leader.
 One of the ways I do that is by knowing that I don’t know everything and leaning on others for support and knowing where to ask questions – but also being willing to step into the unknown and see that discomfort as opportunity for growth.

 What is something that you are very passionate about that you have spent time on and how do you contribute towards breaking barriers and making things better in those areas?

 Keisha: I am passionate about mentorship.
 You can help people one person at a time and so that’s probably the been the most profound fact that’s come out of all this for me is that I’m seeing people grow and seeing their lives change.
-And I realize I don’t have to prep a whole lot to do this mentoring.
+And I realize I don’t have to prepare a whole lot to do this mentoring.

 These are things that I’ve already experienced in my career or that I just am helping people and coaching them and how to do their resume better; how to be more confident.
 It’s all the things that are in my toolbox.
 It’s not like I must do a bunch of homework to have these mentor conversations, which is originally what I thought.
 I was thinking what do I have to give?
-Do I know what am I going to share with people?
+Do I know what I am going to share with people?
 And I’ve realized it’s the real-life experiences.